Swopper050/C17-traffic-flow-optimization/README.md

 First install docker, [Docker Installation](https//docs.docker.com/engine/install/).

 ### Docker Build
-Clone repository and build Docker: It takes around 10 minutes to build (the first time it make longer as it needs to download some files).
+Clone repository and build Docker: It takes around 10 minutes to build (the first time it may take longer as it needs to download some files).
 ```
 git clone https://github.com/Swopper050/C17-traffic-flow-optimization.git
 cd C17-traffic-flow-optimization